Leroy03/Arduino-Flappy/README.md

 # Arduino-Flappy
-Easy usage of NodeMcu andoled s1331  \n
+Easy usage of NodeMcu andoled s1331
-GND to Gnd
+#GND to Gnd
 VCC to Vcc to 3.3V
 SCL to Clk Pin 13
 SDA to Din　to　Pin 11